igrishaev/blog/_posts/2022-12-03-clojure-guide.md

         (println "hello")))))
 ~~~

-When moving the second argument to the new line, keep the full indentation like this:
+When splitting the arguments on multiple lines, keep the full indentation like this:

 ~~~clojure
 (calling-a-func-with-args "arg one"